Corporate insolvency

-If a company is experiencing financial difficulties, winding-up proceedings may ensure that no creditors are given preferential treatment and that the company cannot hide assets.
+If a company is experiencing financial difficulties, winding-up proceedings may ensure that no creditors are given preferential treatment, and that the company cannot hide assets.

-The bankruptcy court may commence winding-up proceedings against a company if it is insolvent (i.e. the company cannot meet its obligations as agreed), and a creditor who is owed money has filed a winding-up petition with the bankruptcy court.
+The bankruptcy court may commence winding-up proceedings against a company if it is insolvent (i.e. the company is unable to pay its debts as they fall due), and a creditor who is owed money has filed a winding-up petition to the bankruptcy court.
 An insolvent company may also file a winding-up petition itself.

 Who can deal with the company’s money and assets?